cisocrgroup/Resources/manuals/pocoto-manual.md

 and the
 [hOCR](https://docs.google.com/document/d/1QQnIQtvdAC_8n92-LhwPcjtAUFwBlzE8EWnKAxlgVf0/preview?pli=1)
 file formats. hOCR is the output format you get from OCRopus and Tesseract.

-Additionally it supports its own internal XML file format called OCRCXML^[
+Additionally \pocoto{} supports its own internal XML file format called OCRCXML^[
 This format is sometimes also referred to as *DocXML*.
 ].
 It is loosely based on the Abbyy XML format.

-In its newest version \pocoto{} now also supports the hOCR-based file format, that [ocropy](https://github.com/tmbdev/ocropy) uses as it main output format.
-In order to display the token snippets in the image files correctly \pocoto{} needs finer information of the bounding boxes, than the simple line based format of ocropy offers. \pocoto{} needs the line location files (llocs) of the according lines.
-These files can be produced using the `ocropy-rpred --llocs -m <modelname> book/*/*.bin.png` tool^[refer to the code of the tool for more information. ].
+In its newest version \pocoto{} now also supports the hOCR-based file format, that [Ocropus](https://github.com/tmbdev/ocropy) uses as its main output format.
+In order to display the token snippets in the image files correctly \pocoto{} needs finer bounding boxes than just the simple line based coordinates Ocropus provides out-of-the-box.
+Specifically, \pocoto{} needs the line location files (llocs) of each text line image, which provide the horizontal pixel coordinates for each character along the text line image.
+These files can be produced using the `ocropus-rpred --llocs -m <modelname> book/*/*.bin.png` command.

 There are some caveats, though.
 Make sure that the Abbyy XML files are *character* based as opposed to word or token based.
 This is